Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model

 Solving the linear system of chemical potential constraints then allows us to calculate the values of the coefficients in these expressions.
-As an example of this calculation, we give the results for the case where $y_2^h = y_1^t$ in Table \ref{table:abcd}
+As an example, we give the results of this calculation in Table \ref{table:abcd}.

 To obtain the final ratios of particle numbers, we simply specify the initial conditions for the particle asymmetries.
 For example, we may assume that we start only with an asymmetry in dark baryon number $B'$, and call this value $X$.
-Then, the only non-zero conserved charges are $\mathcal{L}_1 = \mathcal{L}_2 = \mathcal{L}_3 = X/3$, and we obtain
+Then, the only nonzero conserved charges are $\mathcal{L}_1 = \mathcal{L}_2 = \mathcal{L}_3 = X/3$, and we obtain

 Although we can now directly calculate $B'/B$ from these results, that only gives the ratio of particle numbers directly after the portal falls out of thermal equilibrium.
-As this occurs at a temperature that is still above the visible electroweak phase transition, $B$ is violated by the visible electroweak sphaleron process. $B - L$ is preserved, however, and we can relate it to $B$ after the freezeout of the neutron portal operation by the standard relationship \cite{Buchmuller:2000nq}
+As this occurs at a temperature that is still above the visible electroweak phase transition, $B$ is violated by the visible electroweak sphaleron process. $B - L$ is preserved, however, and we can relate it to $B$ after the freeze-out of the neutron portal operation by the standard relationship \cite{Buchmuller:2000nq}